omkarshelar/log-visualizer/README.md

 # log-visualizer
-Visualize software logs in one place.
+Visualize and search software logs in one place.

 Features:
 - Query logs with fuzzy search